Sea Point Pavillion Swimming Pool

 Public swimming pool

-At Sea Point Pavillion Swimming Pool the pools mainly use filtered seawater.
+At Sea Point Pavilion Swimming Pool, the pools mainly use filtered seawater.
 There is a 50m main pool and a children’s pool.
 There is also a diving pool.
 Lifeguards are on duty.

-In 1895 swimming baths were opened in the area, these had separate bathing hours for women and men. and were for white people only.
+In 1895, swimming baths were opened in the area, these had separate bathing hours for women and men, and were for white people only.
 The baths were located at the bottom of Church Road.
-The baths were destroyed by a storm in 1911.
-The baths were operated by a centrifugal gas-powered pump to fill the pools with water during low tide.
-Season tickets could be purchased or an entrance fee of sixpence was charged.
+However, the baths were destroyed by a storm in 1911.
+They were operated by a centrifugal gas-powered pump to fill the pools with water during low tide.
+Season tickets could be purchased, or an entrance fee of sixpence was charged.

 Agatha Christie at the Sea Point Baths, on the 24th February 1922